nordeim/Account-Bookkeeping/project_test_guide (previous).md

 # Project Test Guide: SG Bookkeeper

 This guide provides instructions on how to set up the testing environment and run the automated tests for the SG Bookkeeper application.
-A comprehensive test suite is crucial for maintaining code quality, ensuring correctness of business logic, and preventing regressions.

 ## 1. Prerequisites